Professor Sarah Colvin

 - Colvin, S. and Pisoiu, D. (2020) ‘When Being Bad is Good?
 Bringing Neutralization Theory to Subcultural Narratives of Right-Wing Violence’.
 Studies in Conflict & Terrorism 43, 493-508.

-- Colvin, S. (2015) ed, The Routledge Handbook of German Politics and Culture, London: Routledge.
+- Colvin, S. ed.
+(2015) The Routledge Handbook of German Politics and Culture.
+London: Routledge

-- Colvin, S. (2009) Ulrike Meinhof and West German Terrorism: Language, Violence, and Identity.
-Rochester, NY: Camden House.
+- Colvin, S. (2009) Ulrike Meinhof and West German Terrorism: Language, Violence and Identity.
+Rochester, NY: Camden House

-- Colvin, S. (2003) Women and German Drama, 1860-1945: Playwrights and their Texts.
-Columbia, SC: Camden House.
+- Colvin, S. (2003) Women and German Drama: Playwrights and their Texts.
+Rochester, NY: Camden House

-- Colvin, S. (1999) The Rhetorical Feminine: Gender and Orient on the German Stage, 1647-1742.
-Oxford: Clarendon.
+- Colvin, S. (1999) The Rhetorical Feminine: Gender and Orient on the German Stage.
+Oxford: Clarendon